dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 public class ConstructorInjectionExample {

-    ItemRegistry myItemRegistry;  // <-- the injection WON'T happen here because the variable name is not the name as an available OpenHAB input
+    ItemRegistry myItemRegistry;  // <-- the injection WON'T happen here because the variable name is not the name as an available openHAB input

-    public SimpleClass(ItemRegistry itemRegistry) { // <-- the injection will happen here, 'itemRegistry' is a valid OpenHAB input name this.myItemRegistry = itemRegistry;
+    public SimpleClass(ItemRegistry itemRegistry) { // <-- the injection will happen here, 'itemRegistry' is a valid openHAB input name this.myItemRegistry = itemRegistry;
     }